 Samuel J. “Sam” Parkin, age 64 of Peosta, Iowa, completed his earthly journey on May 1, 2020 at UnityPoint Health-Finley Hospital in Dubuque, Iowa.
-To honor Sam’s life, a private family service is being held, but a larger celebration of his life will be planned when it is safe to do so allowing friends and family to remember him together.
+To honor Sam’s life, a Mass of Christian Burial will be held at the Cathedral of St. Raphael Church, 231 Bluff Street in Dubuque, with Rev. Msgr.
+Thomas E. Toale officiating at a date to be determined.
+Burial will be in the Mount Calvary Cemetery in Dubuque.
 The Tri-State Cremation Center is humbly serving Sam’s family.

 Sam was born on March 7, 1956 in Dubuque, Iowa, the oldest of 10 children to John and Mary (Fink) Parkin.
 Sam was a determined young man who carried great pride in being an Eagle Scout by the time he graduated from high school.
 He took those skills and lifelong lessons for success he had learned in his earlier training to help him obtain a position as an operating engineer for the City of Dubuque’s wastewater management department.
 Sam devoted over 30 years there before eventually moving into retirement.